 As these are two different sections, the tax officers have been taking a view that for the purpose of claiming simultaneous investments, you have to invest in two different houses and cannot claim the exemption by investing in one house.
 This was resolved by the Hyderabad Tax Tribunal.

-The facts and decision in the case of Venkata Ramana Umareddy
+The case of Venkata Ramana Umareddy